vietlexuan04/SQL-Sales-Analysis-Adventureworks/README.md

 - 60% of total profit comes from just 2 product lines: Mountain-200 and Road-150.
 - 21% of products (56/266) carry negative profit margins, while the top-performing lines are effectively subsidizing these losses.
 - RFM insight: Potential Loyal and Best Customer segments represent only ~10% of customers but contribute 68% of total revenue.
 The Lost Big Customer group (low Recency, high Monetary) accounts for 16% of historical revenue, a significant win-back opportunity.

+## 📌 Business Recommendations
+- Focus on retaining the top 10% customers who drive the majority of revenue
+- Review and optimize or discontinue loss-making products
+- Expand B2B (offline) channel due to significantly higher AOV
+- Implement targeted win-back campaigns for high-value inactive customers

 ## 👤 Author
 Le Xuan Viet